LenderPanel.com

 Nottingham Building Society

-• How do I go about adding or removing names (transfer of equity) to or from my Nottingham Building Society mortgage account?
+• What do I need to do when it comes adding or subtracting names (transfer of equity) to or from my Nottingham Building Society mortgage account?

 • Can I apply to request more money from Nottingham Building Society as part of a Transfer of Equity?